cangorur/human_robot_collaboration/README.md

 ### ROS

 The code is tested with ROS Kinetic on Ubuntu 16.04 machines.
 No special ROS packages are needed apart from those which come with a standard installation of ROS.
+Hence, it should be possible to run it on another ROS versions.
+However, the compatibility of MORSE env. might be an issue.
+Please see MORSE env. instructions above.

 The only dependency for the installation is the *Boost libraries* (usually cpreinstalled with OS) For running the python nodes, we have extra dependencies: